– I spotted a ghost island once.

 Visuals by: Studio Cryo @studiocryo

-The exhibition is presented as part of an ongoing curatorial residency at I: project space, happening during June – July, 2019 by Vaida Stepanovaite.
-The exhibition and residency is kindly supported by the Lithuanian Culture Institute and Lithuanian Embassy for China.
+The exhibition is presented as part of a curatorial residency by Vaida Stepanovaite at I: project space during June – July, 2019.
+The exhibition and residency is kindly supported by the Lithuanian Culture Institute, Lithuanian Culture Attache in China, Lithuanian Embassy for China, Lithuanian Council for Culture.
+In partnership with Kaunas Artists’ House and Nida Art Colony.